-5.9 A Planning Performance Agreement (PPA) is an agreement between the local planning authority and a potential applicant, to provide a project management framework for handling development proposals.
-As advised by government's Advisory Team on Large Applications (ATLAS)., Ealing Council has adopted a formal charter, indicating how large and complex http://www.atlasplanning.com/lib/liDownload/351/080404%20PPA%20Guidance%20Web%20Download.pdf?CFID=10301672&CFTOKEN=24766295 projects will be dealt with through planning performance agreements in Ealing.8.
-It allows for early consideration of the impacts of major development alongside engagement with the local community.
+5.10 A Planning Performance Agreement (PPA) is an agreement between the local planning authority and a potential applicant, to provide a project management framework for handling development proposals.
+Government guidance on the use of PPAs can be found in "Before submitting an application" 10, Ealing Council has adopted a formal charter, indicating how large and complex projects will be dealt with through PPAs in Ealing11 It allows for early consideration of the impacts of major development alongside engagement with the local community.